 Kimberley Hotel

 The Kimberley boasts a geological history that is nothing short of spectacular.
 On this MAKE TRAVEL MATTER® Experience, explore the Mimbi Caves with an Indigenous guide to observe the delicate limestone formations, brilliantly vivid colours and crystal-clear freshwater pools that remain from the Devonian Great Barrier Reef that formed over 350 million years ago.
-Discover ancient rock paintings before listening to songs and hearing the Gooniyandi Dreaming story, while enjoying billy tea and damper.
+Discover ancient rock paintings before hearing the Gooniyandi Dreaming story, while enjoying billy tea and damper.
 Travel through the Kimberley towards the remote township of Fitzroy Crossing.

 • Accommodation